kaceo/book-tejas-music/docs/dancers/build-a-collection.rst

 music that is suitable for dancing.
-When starting a collection of of tango music for social dancing, our recommendation is to begin with the four great orchestras of the golden age �D' Arienzo, Di Sarli, Troilo and Pugliese.
+When starting a collection of of tango music for social dancing, our recommendation is to begin with the four great orchestras of the golden age -- D' Arienzo, Di Sarli, Troilo and Pugliese.
 We also recommend expanding this collection with recording by some of the other major orchestras of the golden age, particularly Caló, Tanturi, DeAngelis, Laurenz and Biagi.